MikeyMike007/haskell_tutorial/006-modules/README.md

 ### Some cool numbers

-what’s the first natural number such that the sum of its digits equals `n`?”
+What’s the first natural number such that the sum of its digits equals `n`?”

 ```haskell
 firstTo :: Int -> Maybe Int